jla497/Weather-Image-Classifier/README.md

 2. Download, extract, and move the 'yvr-weather' folder into the main folder.

-3. In CLI, run python3 Weather+Webcam+.py.
+3. In CLI, run python Weather+Webcam+.py.

 Directory Structure:

 - Main/ (Directory containing Weather+Webcam+.py)
  - katkam-scaled/
  - yvr-weather/

 ### Running the Script

 usage: Weather+Webcam+.py [-p] [-vgg16] [-n] [-s] [-r] [-t PREDICT_IMG] [-h]

 Script to run the program.

-optional arguments:
+##### arguments:

-  -p, --process_data    Run this first time to process the image and weather
+  -p, --process_data    [Run this first time to process the image and weather
-                        dataset.
+                        dataset.]

   -vgg16, --get_features_from_vgg16
-                        Run this the first time to extract features from the image dataset off VGG16.
+                        [Run this the first time to extract features from the image dataset off VGG16.]

-  -n, --test_neuralnet  Run this to test the features on a neural net.
+  -n, --test_neuralnet  [Run this to test the features on a neural net.]

-  -s, --test_svm        Run this to test the features on a svm.
+  -s, --test_svm        [Run this to test the features on a svm.]

   -r, --test_randomforest
-                        Run this to test the features on a random forest.
+                        [Run this to test the features on a random forest.]

   -t PREDICT_IMG, --predict_img PREDICT_IMG
-                        Run the rf classifier to predict the weather on the img.
+                        [Run the rf classifier to predict the weather on the img.]

-  -h, --help            Show this message and exit.
+  -h, --help            [Show this message and exit.]

-Must run --process_data --get_features_from_vgg16 first time to process datasets and extract features.
+##### Must run --process_data --get_features_from_vgg16 first time to process datasets and extract features.

 ### Results